Aiman Khan

 Aiman Mubeen Khan is a former Pakistani actress who appeared in Urdu television.
 She made her acting debut in 2013 with ARY Digital's drama Meri Beti and appeared in several serials.
 Khan got recognition after playing the female protagonist in Khaali Haath and Ghar Titli Ka Par.
 She was last seen portraying Meeru in Hum TV's Baandi (2018).
 She earned a nomination for Best Actress at Hum Awards for her work in the former and Ishq Tamasha.

 Personal life

 Khan was born in Karachi, Sindh, one of a pair of twins, the other being her sister Minal Khan, also an actress.
 She also has three brothers.
-Her father, Mubeen Khan was a police officer serving in Sindh Police while her mother Uzma Khan is a housewife.
+Her father, Mubeen Khan, was a police officer serving in Sindh Police while her mother Uzma Khan is a housewife.
 Khan's father died on 31 December 2020.
 She belongs to an Urdu-speaking Mohajir family.

-Khan married Muneeb Butt in Karachi on 21 November 2018.
+Khan married actor Muneeb Butt in Karachi on 21 November 2018.
 The couple performed their first Umrah during Ramadan 2019.
-The couple had a daughter, Amal Muneeb in 2019.
-They welcomed another baby girl, Miral Muneeb in 2023, and Naimal Muneeb in 2025.
+The couple have three children.
+Their daughter, Amal Muneeb, was born in 2019.
+They welcomed another baby girl, Miral Muneeb, in 2023, and Naimal Muneeb in 2025.